My HF Rig and Antenna

 Antenna

 My loop skywire antenna is 43 meters long and erected horizontally.
-The loop is supported in 4 corners and the feed-line is connected in one corner.
+The loop is supported in 4 corners and the feed-line is connected to one of them.
 The antenna resonates in the 40 meter band but is usable on the higher bands as well.
-The ATU secures impedance matching with the transceiver at all times.
+The ATU provides impedance matching between the coax cable and the antenna.

 Home